Dancing on Ice leaderboard 2020

-UPDATED LIVE – Who’s prime of the desk on Dancing on Ice this week?
+UPDATED LIVE – Who’s high of the desk on Dancing on Ice this week?
 And who’s going to be skating out of the competitors?

 The best present on ice is again on TV to kick off the brand new decade.

-Holly Willoughby and Phillip Schofield launched followers to the 2020 Dancing on Ice contestants through the televised launch present… with some assist from 2018 favorite Gemma Collins.
+Holly Willoughby and Phillip Schofield launched followers to the 2020 Dancing on Ice contestants throughout the televised launch present… with some assist from 2018 favorite Gemma Collins.

-With the brand new celeb skaters comes a brand new celeb choose within the type of John Barrowman who will likely be critiquing the well-known recruits alongside Ashley Banjo and head judges Jayne Torvill and Christopher Dean.
+With the brand new celeb skaters comes a brand new celeb decide within the type of John Barrowman who shall be critiquing the well-known recruits alongside Ashley Banjo and head judges Jayne Torvill and Christopher Dean.

 Week two Dancing on Ice leaderboard